Exception Register

 Residual risk must be owned explicitly

 Make acceptance time-bound and evidence-backed.
-Avoid accepting vague risk without exposure validation or review cadence.
+Avoid accepting vague risk without exposure validation, scanner context, proof boundary, or review cadence.

 What every exception should capture